langur

 value[index]

-Besides using an integer to index an array or string, you can use an integer range.
+Besides using an integer to index a list or string, you can use an integer range.
 Using a descending range will return the elements in reverse order.

 invalid index and alternate